 8.20.
-Intangible assets
+Intangible assets and databases

 The Company is the owner of the Ashrait trademark for the Ashrait PC software.
-The Company also holds databases regarding workforce and payroll and regarding automated bank services, in accordance with the provisions of the Protection of Privacy Law -1981.
+For further details, see Note 9 to the financial statements.
+The Company also holds databases regarding workforce and payroll and regarding automated bank services (customers and business partners) in accordance with the provisions of the Protection of Privacy Law -1981.